 Service on the Student Curriculum and Evaluation Committee is dependent on the maintenance of good academic standing as collaboratively determined by the Associate Dean for Student Affairs and the Associate Dean for Medical Education.
-Members who resign or who are determined to be at academic risk shall be replaced by special election by the relevant College.
+Members who resign or who are determined to be at academic risk may be replaced by special election by the relevant College or replaced at the next appointed election.